open-contracting/standard-development-handbook/docs/standard/deployment.md

 * Creating a tagged release of each extension
 * Creating a tagged release of the extension registry that points to these specific versions
-* Pulling extension documentation md files
+* Pulling extensions' Markdown files
 * Setting the documentation build process to refer to the relevant extension registry tag

 ### Pinning extensions: worked example